magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-26005-unable-to-select-category-in-tree-for-cart-price-rule-conditions.md

 <ins>Steps to reproduce</ins>:

-1. Create new or edit existing Cart Price rule.
+1. Create a new or edit an existing Cart Price rule.
 1. Go to the Action section and choose category in Condition.
 1. Render the category tree and try to choose a category.